The Sexiest Movies on Netflix

 One review for this light-weight, Canadian romance, which played the prestigious Toronto Film Festival back in 2016, describes the film as giving "cinematic voice to the female orgasm."
 The story's nothing new -- curious girl meets confident girl, whirlwind romance, sex galore, and plenty of introspection.
-Directed by a woman, April Mullen, Below Her Mouth is the rare erotic drama that give the female gaze its due.
+Directed by April Mullen, Below Her Mouth is the rare erotic drama that give the female gaze its due.

 Blue Is the Warmest Color (2013)